Lminxous/Socialbook-api/README.md

 # Socialbook-api
-Blog website - REST API
+A blog website made exclusively for BITS students.

 # Getting and using an Auth token